spring-projects/spring-security/readme.txt

 -------------------------------------------------------------------------------

 Acegi Security is built using Maven.
-Please read the "Building with Maven" page at http://acegisecurity.sourceforge.net.
+Please read the "Building with Maven" page at http://acegisecurity.org.
 This page is also included in the /docs directory of official release ZIPs.

 -------------------------------------------------------------------------------
 QUICK START
 -------------------------------------------------------------------------------

-We recommend you visit http://acegisecurity.sourceforge.net and read the "Suggested Steps" page.
+We recommend you visit http://acegisecurity.org and read the "Suggested Steps" page.
 This page is also included in the /docs directory of official release ZIPs.

 -------------------------------------------------------------------------------
 DOCUMENTATION
 -------------------------------------------------------------------------------

-http://acegisecurity.sourceforge.net has a wide range of articles about Acegi security, including links to external resources.
+http://acegisecurity.org has a wide range of articles about Acegi Security, including links to external resources.
 A copy of this web site is included in the /docs directory of official release ZIPs.

 Be sure to read the Reference Guide, which is available from the web site (and /docs directory as described above).
 Every class also has thorough JavaDocs.